Bend councilors agree to proceed with two possible sites for managed homeless camps - KTVZ

 The potential for that site is contingent on a successful negotiation agreement with ODOT.

-Eagan says the city will begin conversations with adjacent neighbors, coordinate site visits with Bend Park and Recreation (the Coyner Trail is near the first site), and open a request for approval for service providers to manage the camps.
+Eagan says the city will begin conversations with adjacent neighbors, coordinate site visits with Bend Park and Recreation (the Coyner Trail is near the first site), and open a request for proposals from service providers to manage the camps.

 Eagan added that adjacent neighbors can expect demarcation of the boundaries such as fences, a total of 15-25 people at each site, and a 24-hour phone line available, should community members need to reach social service providers after hours.

-Note: (Update: Adding video, comments; Council bans fireworks through Dec.
-1)